 Best Buy’s Top Five

 At Best Buy, the list of best-selling laptops offers a far more interesting mix.
-It runs the gamut from Apple to AMD, pits an Intel Pentium CPU against an Intel Core i3 CPU, and extends beyond the “budget” realm.
-This array of choice is the kind of situation that will leave anybody who doesn’t eat and breathe technology confused as hell.
+It runs the gamut from Apple to AMD, pits an Intel Celeron CPU against a Core i3, and extends beyond the “budget” realm.
+It’s enough to leave less-tech-savvy folk confused as hell.

 Fortunately, though, I can help.